Ultracold dipolar bosons trapped in atomtronic circuits: Entanglement properties

 Figure \ref{IntegerFF} displays a vertical cut (white dashed lines) at a fixed dipole orientation at which the corresponding Fock state probabilities, $|C_{n_1,n_2,n_3}|^2$, of the ground state wavefunction are depicted as a function of $U/J$ (right panel).
 When there is a crossing of the highest probability Fock states, the Schmidt gap drops to 0 showing a strong correlation.
 Moreover, the correlations between sites are also reflected in the appearance of different Fock states with the same weight in the ground state (dashed lines in the right panels), caused by the symmetry of the system.
 Two Fock states can also be equally probable due to crossings.

-For fractional fillings, Fig.~\ref{IntegerFF} (b) shows two dark vertical stripes for large on-site interactions along which the Schmidt gap vanishes.
+For fractional fillings, Fig.~\ref{IntegerFF} (c) and (d) show two dark vertical stripes for large on-site interactions along which the Schmidt gap vanishes.
 These lines appear due to the localization of the non-commensurable particle in the dipole-favored sites, which change with the polarization angle and create a transition.
 When the dipolar angle is fixed, the Schmidt gap vanishes in the configurations where the are two Fock states with identical weight in the ground state (dashed lines in the ground state probabilities $|C_{n_1,n_2,n_3}|^2$ as a function of $U/J$).
-For $\nu=4/3$ ($\nu=5/3$) at polarization angle $\theta=60\,^\circ$ ($90\,^\circ$), these Fock states are $\ket{112}$ and $\ket{211}$ ($\ket{122}$ and $\ket{212}$) when $U/J > 15$ (5).
+For $\nu=4/3$ ($\nu=5/3$) at polarization angle $\theta=60$ ($90$), these Fock states are $\ket{112}$ and $\ket{211}$ ($\ket{122}$ and $\ket{212}$) when $U/J > 15$ (5).

-Additionally, fractional filling factors can exhibit entanglement between sites regardless of on-site interaction at certain dipole angles.
+Additionally, it is interesting to stress that fractional filling factors can exhibit entanglement between sites regardless of on-site interaction at certain dipole angles, see Fig.~\ref{IntegerFF} (c) and (d).
 That is because the ground state at these angles is a superposition that cannot be expressed as a product of states.
-This appears, for example, for $\nu=5/3$ and $\theta=90\,^\circ$ or $\theta=150\,^\circ$; and for $\nu = 4/3$ at $\theta=0\,^\circ$ within polarization angles in the contact-dominant regime.
+This appears, for example, for $\nu=5/3$ and $\theta=90$ or $\theta=150$; and for $\nu = 4/3$ at $\theta=0$ within polarization angles in the contact-dominant regime.